jungparc/RDS/en/db-instance.md

 ### Import by using mysqldump

-* Get database prepared out of NHN Cloud RDS to import data.
+* Prepare db outside NHN Cloud RDS to import data.
-* See if NHN Cloud RDS instance to import has sufficient capacity.
+* Check that the NHN Cloud RDS instance that you import has sufficient capacity.
 * Create a Floating IP to connect to the NHN Cloud RDS instance.
-* Use the mysqldump command as below to import data.
+* Import data from outside using the mysqldump command below.

 ```
 mysqldump -h{external_db_host} -u{external_db_id} -p{external_db_password} --port={external_db_port} --single-transaction --set-gtid-purged=off --routines --events --triggers --databases {database_name1, database_name2, ...} | mysql -h{rds_insance_floating_ip} -u{db_id} -p{db_password} --port={db_port}
 ```

-#### If an error 'ERROR 1227' occurs while importing data
+#### When `ERROR 1227` occurs during data importing

-* `ERROR 1227` error occurs when DEFINER is defined on a stored object (trigger, view, function, or event) in the mysqldump file.
-To resolve this, delete the `DEFINER` part of the mysqldump file and proceed.
+* `ERROR 1227` occurs when a stored object (trigger, view, function, or event) in the mysqldump file has DEFINER definition.
+* To resolve this, delete the `DEFINER` part of the mysqldump file and proceed.

-#### If an error 'ERROR 1418' occurs while importing data
+#### When `ERROR 1418` occurs during data importing

 * `ERROR 1418` occurs when the function declaration in the mysqldump file does not contain NO SQL, READS SQL DATA, or DETERMINISTIC and binary logging is enabled.
   * For detailed information, refer to [The Binary Log](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html) MySQL document.
 * To resolve this, Parameter value of `log_bin_trust_function_creators` of DB instance to which you want to apply mysqldump file should be changed to `1`.

 ### Export by using replication

-* NHN Cloud RDS data can be exported to external database, by using replication.
+* Replication allows you export data from NHN Cloud RDS to external DB.
-* External database must have the same or later version than NHN Cloud RDS.
+* The external db version has to be the same as or later than the version of NHN Cloud RDS.
-* Prepare an NHN Cloud RDS Master or Read Only Slave instance to export data.
+* Prepare an instance of NHN Cloud RDS Master or Read Only Slave to export data.
-* Create a floating IP to connect to NHN Cloud RDS instance to export data.
+* Create Floating IP to connect to NHN Cloud RDS instances to export data.
-* Use commands as below, to export data in file, out of NHN Cloud RDS instance.
+* Create Floating IP to connect to NHN Cloud RDS instances to export data.
-* Exporting out of Master RDS Instances
+* When exporting from Master RDS instance.

 ```
 mysqldump -h{rds_master_instance_floating_ip} -u{db_id} -p{db_password} --port={db_port} --single-transaction --master-data=2 --routines --events --triggers --databases {database_name1, database_name2, ...} > {local_path_and_file_name}
 ```

-* Exporting out of Read Only Slave RDS Instances
+* When exporting from Read Only Slave RDS.

 ```
 mysqldump -h{rds_read_only_slave_instance_floating_ip} -u{db_id} -p{db_password} --port={db_port} --single-transaction --dump-slave=2 --routines --events --triggers --databases {database_name1, database_name2, ...} > {local_path_and_file_name}
 ```

-* Open backed up files and record MASTER_LOG_FILE and MASTER_LOG_POS written on footnotes.
+* Open the backed up file and record the MASTER_LOG_FILE and MASTER_LOG_POS written in the annotation separately.
-* Verify that the computer with external local clients or DBs installed to back up data from NHN Cloud RDS instance has sufficient capacity.
+* Check that the external local client or computer on which db is installed has sufficient capacity to back up data from the NHN Cloud RDS instance.
-* Add the following options to my.cnf (my.ini for Windows) file in external DB.
+* Add the following options to my.cnf (for winodws my.ini) file in external DB.
-* Put a different value for Server ID, from the Server ID of DB Configuration of NHN Cloud RDS Instance.
+* For server-id, enter a value different from the server-id of the DB Configuration entry for the NHN Cloud RDS instance.

 ```
 ...